All in the Family: Specials

 At the height of the show's popularity, Henry Fonda hosted a special one-hour retrospective of All in the Family and its impact on American television.
 It included clips from the show's most memorable episodes up to that time.
-It was titled The Best of "All in the Family", and aired on December 21, 1974.
+It was titled The Best of "All in the Family" and aired on December 21, 1974.

 On February 16, 1991, CBS aired a 90-minute retrospective, All in the Family 20th Anniversary Special, hosted by Norman Lear to commemorate the show's 20th anniversary.
 It featured a compilation of clips from the show's best moments, and interviews with the four main cast members.
-The special was so well received by the viewing audience CBS aired reruns of All in the Family during its summer schedule in 1991, garnering higher ratings than the new series scheduled next to it, Norman Lear's sitcom Sunday Dinner.
-The latter was Lear's return to TV series producing after a seven-year absence, and was cancelled after the six-week tryout run due to being poorly received by audiences.
+The special was so well received by the viewing audience that CBS aired reruns of All in the Family during its summer schedule in 1991, garnering higher ratings than the new series scheduled next to it, Norman Lear's sitcom Sunday Dinner.
+The latter was Lear's return to TV series producing after a seven-year absence, and was canceled after the six-week tryout run due to being poorly received by audiences.

 On May 22, 2019, ABC broadcast Live in Front of a Studio Audience: Norman Lear's All in the Family and The Jeffersons, produced by Lear and Jimmy Kimmel and starring Woody Harrelson, Marisa Tomei, Jamie Foxx, Wanda Sykes, Ike Barinholtz, Kerry Washington and Ellie Kemper.

 A second Live in Front of A Studio Audience special was announced in early November 2019 to air on Wednesday December 18, this time pairing the show with Good Times.

 Home media

 Sony Pictures Home Entertainment (formerly Columbia TriStar Home Entertainment) released the first six seasons of All in the Family on DVD in Region 1 between 2002 and 2007.
 No further seasons were released, because the sales figures did not match Sony's expectations.

-On June 23, 2010, Shout!
-Factory announced that it had acquired the rights to the series, and has since released the remaining three seasons.
+In June 2010, Shout!
+Factory announced that it had acquired the rights to the series and has since released the remaining three seasons.

-On October 30, 2012, Shout!
+In October 2012, Shout!
 Factory released All in the Family – The Complete Series on DVD in Region 1.
 The 28-disc boxed set features all 208 episodes of the series, as well as bonus features.

-On February 6, 2018, Sony released All in the Family- Seasons 1–5 on DVD in Region 1.
+In February 2018, Sony released All in the Family- Seasons 1–5 on DVD in Region 1.
 The 15-disc set features all episodes from the first five seasons.